 Do you love chocolate?
 Well, some salons have created a chocolate pedicure to indulge you with products that are based around chocolate.

 Fancy a chocolate foot soak followed by a chocolate foot mask and chocolate moisturizing lotion?
 They might even throw in some actual chocolate for you to eat while you have it.

 This is the type of pedicure that you might buy if you were having an all-girls trip to the nail salon for a celebration.
 It is a little bit corny but also a bit fun and a bit of a talking point instead of the traditional professional pedicure.

 Did you know a regular pedicure without water is known as a waterless pedicure?
 A dry pedicure is a perfect treatment for people with dry skin on their feet.
 There are no soaking feet involved in this type of experience as some technicians believe that they are able to remove dead skin cells more easily without water.

 Waterless pedicures can also be thought of as being more hygienic as there is less chance of you catching an infection from the spa water.

 By now you are probably understanding that a pedicure can be based on certain types of products and given a new name.
 The standard services may be the same but the actual products themselves may not.

-Margarita pedicures tend to centre around products made from lime and lemon such as this margarita foot scrub.
+A Margarita pedicure tends to center around products made from lime and lemon such as this margarita foot scrub.